Use of Social Media Sites by Social Care and Safeguarding Staff

 Viewing a service-user's social media content without their specific consent is not necessarily, of itself, unlawful.

 However, consideration must be given, in all cases, as to whether viewing the sites constitutes 'directed surveillance' under the Regulation of Investigatory Powers Act 2000 ('RIPA') and so requires authorisation under that Act.
 This is a complex area.
-The existing legislative provisions, the stated views of the Chief Surveillance Commissioner and the current attitudes of the courts are not necessarily easy to reconcile, and this is an area which will, no doubt, continue to develop by way of case-law.

 Whilst the following general principles apply, each case must be treated on its own facts, and legal advice MUST be sought as necessary: